-The RISING program will build the evidence for best practices in girl-centered programs to ensure that they effectively and efficiently improve the lives of girls around the world.
+The RISING program is building the evidence base for best practices in girl-centered programs to ensure that they effectively and efficiently improve the lives of girls around the world.

 There is widespread recognition that investing in adolescent girls is critical to the success of such global development goals as reducing poverty and improving health and education.
 Studies also show that excluding adolescent girls from school, community participation, and meaningful livelihoods has a substantial negative impact on the health of girls and their families, and on the economic prosperity of families and communities.

 Programs to improve girls’ health, keep them safe and in school, and give them critical information, a say in their own lives, and a strong network of support are becoming more common in developing countries.
 To ensure that these programs are effective requires monitoring and evaluation to identify obstacles and allow for improvements.